We strive to make our dental practice an anxiety-free zone!

 Communication with your dentist is one of the best ways to help you to cope with your dental anxiety.
 It is important that you talk about your fears with your dentist, as it allows them to be understood and addressed.
 Working alongside you, your dentist can determine the optimum way to help you to feel more comfortable, less stressed and less anxious about the whole experience.

 If you have a fear of dental tools, for example, it may help if your dentist shows and explains them to you or tells you when they are about to use them and for what purpose.
-At Wahroonga Dental, we encourage anxious patients to ask our dentists to explain what is happening throughout the treatment – they’re more than happy to help.
+At Wahroonga Family Dental Centre, we encourage anxious patients to ask our dentists to explain what is happening throughout the treatment – they’re more than happy to help.

 Sometimes, we find that establishing a stop signal (such as raising a hand) so as that you have some control over the situation and an escape if you are feeling uncomfortable or overwhelmed.
 Taking a breath, rinsing out your mouth or having a small break is sometimes all you might need to feel calmer in the dental chair and to feel in control.